CodingGuardsman/Car-select-game/README.md

 ## Customization Options:
 Personalize your car selection experience with filtering and sorting capabilities based on criteria such as price, brand, or performance parameters.

+##Installation: Open index.html in your browser to start the game.
+Usage: Follow on-screen instructions to select preferences and play.

 # Folder Structure:

 ## src/: